Takeaways from Day 11 of the Donald Trump hush money trial as Hope Hicks testifies - KESQ

 “The tape was damaging.
 This was a crisis,” Hicks said.

-In the WSJ story, which also mentioned Daniels, Hicks, then a Trump campaign spokesperson, denied that Trump had had affairs with either woman.
+In the report, which also mentioned Daniels, Hicks, then a Trump campaign spokesperson, denied that Trump had had affairs with either woman.

 Hicks was asked about her conversations with Trump as well as Michael Cohen when reporters came to her for comment.